Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 ## Must haves:
 - The app will randomly draw out at least 7 cards from the deck.

 - At total of 78 cards.
+	- Each card has its own fragment for a prediction
 	- 22 Major Arcana
+	- 56 Minor Arcana
-	- 14Suit of Wands
+		- 14 Suit of Wands
 		- 14 Suit of Cups
 		- 14 Suit of Swords
 		- 14 Suit of Pentacles

-		- Each card has its own fragment for a prediction
-- Will have the option to select between only the major or each suit or for it to pick though the combined deck
+- Will have the option to select between only the major or minor or for it to pick though the combined deck

 - Locations for "local" tarot card reading business
 	- Will include contact, hours, pricing
 	- Based on cards drawn will print out response